printful/php-gettext-cms/readme.md

     * export directories
     * interface for file storage
     * interface for exported js storage
-    * Which functions to scan for (defaults are known)

 * Store in database
     * Extensions (from references)